luthramanisha/Twitter-mood-light-on-arduino-with-wifi-shield-and-temboo-library/README.md

 # Twitter mood light on arduino with wifi shield and temboo library
-Implements asoftware program for arduino sensor board accessing Web services over a WiFi connection for Internet of the Things applications.
+Implemented a software program for arduino sensor board accessing Web services over a WiFi connection for Internet of the Things applications.
 Enables downloading and processing of data (data mining) from a REST API and perform actuation accordingly.

 Hardware: